Analysis | Why Australia Can’t Keep a Prime Minister in Power

 Why can’t Australia just elect a prime minister and stick with its choice?

-With the incumbent Malcolm Turnbull promising Thursday to hold the second party meeting in five days to decide on his stewardship, the country may soon be looking at its sixth leader in little more than eight years.
+With the incumbent Malcolm Turnbull losing power Friday to his own Treasurer Scott Morrison in a three-way vote of the governing Liberal party, the country has its sixth leader in just over eight years.

 Episodes like this haven’t been uncommon.
 The long reigns of figures like Billy Hughes, Robert Menzies, Bob Hawke and John Howard have been interspersed with tumultuous interregnums when the major factions on the right and left sought to realign themselves.
-That’s what appears to be happening now — but the issues on which the sides are organizing suggest a darker turn.
+That’s what appears to be happening now — but the issues on which this latest coup was organized suggest a darker turn.

-Turnbull’s main antagonists in parliament have been Home Affairs Minister Peter Dutton and Tony Abbott, the former prime minister whom Turnbull himself knifed to win the leadership.
-With the support of News Corp.-owned media, they’ve been attempting to turn the governing right-of-center Liberal party into a more consistently right-wing grouping.
+Turnbull’s main antagonists in parliament were Home Affairs Minister Peter Dutton and Tony Abbott, the former prime minister whom Turnbull himself knifed to win the leadership.
+With the support of News Corp.-owned media, they’ve been attempting to turn the governing right-of-center Liberal party into a more consistently right-wing and populist grouping.

 Whereas similar movements once split on issues of trade (when the Protectionist and Free Trade parties duked it out in the early years after Federation in 1901) and welfare spending (during the turmoil that embraced the administrations of John Gorton, William McMahon and Gough Whitlam in the early 1970s), the key divisions this time are climate change and immigration.